 Packing is faster and easier when you have the right supplies on hand from the beginning.

-- Boxes – You will need a variety of sizes.
+- Packing Boxes—You will need various sizes.
 Ask local stores for free ones, or purchase heavy-duty boxes as necessary.

 - Packing Tape & Scissors – A good-quality tape dispenser saves time.

-- Bubble Wrap & Newspaper – Cushion fragile items such as glassware and electronics.
+- Bubble Wrap & Newspaper – Cushion fragile items like glassware and electronics.

 - Labels & Markers – Clearly label every box with all contents and the room it belongs to.